 When changing the brake pads a good idea is also to change the installation kit.
 If you fit the old guides and plates back in place you ran the risk of the calliper not working properly.
 You will hear squeaky sounds and experience runout on braking and, in some situations, you may even cause damage to the new pad lining.
 A new installation kit is not expensive and will save you some serious trouble.
 If you see a brake fluid leak near the piston, you should also change the rubber sealing elements shielding the calliper from dirt.
 You will find all the parts you need in your brake repair kit.

-Remember to push brake the piston in
+Remember to push the brake piston in

 When changing the pads, you must not forget to push the brake piston in.
 Otherwise the new pad will not fit in the calliper.
 Professional garages use special presses to push brake pistons in, but you can also do it using two ring spanners.
 Screw-in brake pistons are an exception.
 You can buy the required tools from Inter Cars, the leading spare-parts distributor in Poland.
 Place the piston on something flat or an old brake pad to avoid damaging it.